-When it comes to top-notch legal, regulatory, and business information that advanced the rule of law around the world, there’s no bigger name than LexisNexis.
+A closer look at how digital experience management transformed the way the legal software corporation does business When it comes to top-notch legal, regulatory, and business information that advances the rule of law around the world, there’s no bigger name than LexisNexis.

 Part of the multinational information and analytics company RELX, LexisNexis provides publishing, professional, and legal software that combines information and analytics with cutting-edge technology, including machine learning, natural language processing, visualization, and artificial intelligence.
 These powerful tools and solutions are widely used by law firms across the globe to help lawyers efficiently manage their work, better serve their clients, and win cases.